EMDR therapy in Surrey, BC

 You're feeling stuck.
-There's a certain memory (or more) that keeps playing in your mind on repeat, and you just want it to stop!
+There's a certain memory that keeps playing in your mind on repeat, and you just want it to stop.
 Or maybe there's a circumstance that happened in your life that brought up a whole lot of emotions, and every time you think about it now, that same intensity comes back.
-Perhaps you are experiencing some traumatic flashbacks.

 If this is you, then Eye Movement Desensitization and Reprocessing (EMDR) may be for you.

-EMDR is a therapy that was created as a treatment for painful and enduring traumatic memories that won't go away and cause you to feel like you are living with emotional and physical pain.
+EMDR is a therapy that was created as a way of processing painful and recurring traumatic memories that won't go away.
+These memories can cause you to feel like you are living with both emotional and physical pain.

 EMDR can help you live a life without the recurring painful thoughts and memories.
 It can help you look back on an event in your life that shook your world and observe it as opposed to being overwhelmed by it.
 It can save you time and money!
 Research has found that people can experience the benefits of what once took psychotherapy years to make a difference in a much shorter time.